 <xsl:if test="default:complex-value[@field='term/event']"> <!-- print comments --> <xsl:text><b>Comments</b><br/></xsl:text> <xsl:apply-templates select="default:complex-value[@field = 'term/event']"/> </xsl:if>

 You can add information from more fields with the following template:

 <xsl:call-template name="descr_element"> <!-- example for an element on the term level --> <xsl:with-param name="elem" select="default:value[@field='<FIELD_NAME>']"/> <xsl:with-param name="description"><DISPLAY_NAME></xsl:with-param></xsl:call-template>

 Replace the placeholder values and add this block within the

-The RSS feed can be displayed by many different clients.
+Many different clients can display the RSS feed.
 This section shows some prototypical examples, and explains how to configure them.

-Thunderbird has a separate “Blogs & News Feeds” option that can be used to subscribe to feeds.
+Thunderbird has a separate “Blogs & News Feeds” option that you can use to subscribe to feeds.

 Links open in the default web browser

 Outlook Click the File tab.
 Open the Account Settings.
 On the RSS Feeds tab, click “New…”.
 Type the URL of your RSS feed.